-Police officers have supported one another since the inception of police forces.
-In the early years when police officers experienced emotional difficulties or troubling stressors, whether or not work related, they could always rely on the traditional B and B (booze and buddies) for solace.
-As you might expect, the results produced by the B and B method of stress management were sometimes less than desirable.
-Although booze and buddies still exist today, police officers now have several alternatives for assistance when dealing with stress-related difficulties.
-In many contemporary police agencies, these alternatives include the option of working with members of the department's peer support team.
+Firefighters have supported one another since the inception of fire protection services.
+In the early years, when firefighters experienced emotional difficulties or troubling stressors, whether or not they were work related, they could always rely on each other.
+This tradition, previously known as the firefighter brotherhood, continues today.
+In the modern firefighting service, the brotherhood tradition has grown into the idea of a firefighter family and now includes men and women firefighters.

+The firefighter family has been a strong psychological supportive resource for individual firefighters and remains so today.
+In addition, firefighters now have several alternatives for assistance when dealing with emotional and psychological difficulties.
+In several contemporary fire departments one of these alternatives is working with the department's peer support team.

-Police peer support teams have proven their worth and have demonstrated their effectiveness for many years.
-They have established their place in the police mentality and have become an integral part of many law enforcement agencies.
+Fire department peer support teams have demonstrated their effectiveness for several years.
+In fire departments that have developed a peer support team, the team has become an integral part of the organization.

-Some police administrators do not recognize the need for peer support teams.
-This is because most agency employees (1) have access to a jurisdiction-wide employee assistance program (EAP) and (2) most agency health insurance benefit plans include a provision for psychological counseling.
+Some fire chiefs do not recognize the need for peer support teams.
+This is likely due to the fact that most department employees (1) have access to a jurisdiction-wide employee assistance program (EAP) and (2) most department health insurance benefit plans include a provision for psychological counseling.

-The availability of EAP and health plan psychological counseling for police officers represents a significant advancement in the delivery of counseling services.
-However for officers, EAPs and health plan counseling, although helpful, appear insufficient.
-They are helpful in that they are utilized by some officers who might not otherwise seek assistance.
-They are insufficient in that despite their availability, they do not and cannot meet the needs of many police officers.
+The availability of EAP and health plan psychological counseling for fire department personnel represents a significant advancement in the delivery of counseling services.
+However for firefighters, EAPs and health plan counseling, although helpful, appear insufficient.
+They are helpful in that they are utilized by some firefighters who might not otherwise seek assistance.
+They are insufficient in that despite their availability, they do not and cannot meet the needs of many firefighters.

-Peer support teams occupy a support niche that cannot be readily filled by either an EAP, health plan provisions, or a police staff psychologist.
-If an agency wants to do the best it can to support its officers, a peer support team is necessary.
-Incidentally, a peer support team is one of the most valued resources for a police agency staff psychologist - many staff psychologist counseling and pre-emptive intervention programs are designed to incorporate the efficacy of peer support.
+Peer support teams occupy a niche that cannot be readily filled by either an EAP or health plan providers.
+If a fire department wants to do the best it can to support its personnel, a peer support team is necessary.

-If you are reading this as a member of a police peer support team, your agency has recognized the value of peer support.
+If you are reading this as a member of a fire department peer support team, your department has recognized the efficacy of peer support.
 This means that your department has endorsed the principles of peer support and has willingly committed resources to make peer support available.
-As a peer support team member, you recognize this commitment and have assumed the responsibility to function within the parameters of your agency's peer support team policy, operational guidelines, and training.
+As a peer support team member, you recognize this commitment and have assumed the responsibility to function within the parameters of your department's peer support team policy, operational guidelines, and training.

-If you are reading this and your agency does not have a peer support team, I encourage you to initiate a discussion about developing one.
-With appropriate member selection, training, and ongoing clinical advisement or supervision, a peer support team can become an invaluable asset to any policing agency.
+If you are reading this and your department does not have a peer support team, I encourage you to initiate a discussion about developing one.
+With appropriate member selection, training, and ongoing clinical advisement or supervision, a peer support team can become an invaluable asset to any fire department.

-This manual is dedicated to the men and women that give much of themselves to comprise our police and sheriff peer support teams...JAD
+This manual is dedicated to the men and women that give much of themselves to comprise our fire department peer support teams...JAD